 - Cost-Effectiveness Analysis of Financial Incentives for Smoking Cessation in North Carolina Medicaid

 - Analysis of the barriers faced by social enterprises in East Africa focused on Menstrual Hygiene Management

 Practicum Consulting Teams

 Practicum Consulting Teams are poised to tackle intensive client-based projects in the fall semester, supervised by Sanford advisors with relevant policy expertise.
-In fall 2013 teams completed two projects:
+For example, one year teams completed two projects:

 - a comprehensive economic impact analysis of the school system in Orange County, N.C.